-In this unit, students submit two compositions, one set to a brief by the exam board (minimum one minute) and one free composition (minimum one minute).
-The two compositions must last at least three and a half minutes.
+This unit is made of two compositions; one set to a brief (minimum one minute) and one free composition (minimum one minute).

-Written and Listening Examination (40%)
+Written and Listening Examination

-This unit consists of four areas of study: Instrumental Music 1700-1820, Vocal Music, Music for Stage and Screen, and Fusions.
-There are two set works in each area of study.
+This unit is composed of four areas of study; Instrumental Music 1700-1820, Vocal Music, Music for Stage and Screen, Fusions.
+They comprise of two set works in each.